jolineuichanco/jolineuichanco.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an Associate Professor of Technology Management and Innovation at the NYU Tandon School of Engineering.
-I also have an Associated Cross appointment with the NYU Stern School of Business in the Department of Technology, Operations and Statistics.
+I'm an Associate Professor in the Department of Technology Management and Innovation at NYU Tandon School of Engineering, with an associated cross appointment at the Stern School of Business.
+My research focuses on resource allocation in complex systems—particularly in dynamical systems or networked environments where uncertainty and decisions propagate and interact in intricate ways.

-My research centers on operational strategies for effectively managing an organization's limited resources in meeting its objectives.
-Applications that I am interested in are revenue management and pricing, inventory management, and supply chain management.
-I address many such questions in the retailing domain, but I also address these questions in other sectors such as non-profits.
-I have worked with several major U.S. retailers on these topics, including Target, Best Buy, Kohl's, Office Depot, and Staples.

-One of my research interests is on decision-making under uncertainty.
-Specifically, a research question that I ask is: How a firm can utilize its data in order to make data-driven decisions that are provably near-optimal?
-Or if data is not available, can a firm make decisions that are robust to some distributional ambiguity?

-Another research interest is on studying new operations management problems inspired by the "new world of retail".
-In recent years, the retail industry has seen significant innovations in the systems that support smoother product flow (e.g., omni-channel fulfillment, "return centers"), as well as the technologies that influence customer demand (e.g., social media, online platforms).
-In my research, I develop new analyses and optimization techniques for operations problems with these newly emerged dynamics of demand and supply.
+I'm interested in how organizations make good decisions under uncertainty.
+This plays out across both demand-side controls (pricing, assortment optimization, choice architecture) and supply-side controls (inventory management, fulfillment, network design).
+Much of my work examines how these decisions ripple through systems over time, affecting stability, resilience, and performance.
+I approach these questions using tools from optimization and algorithm design, often with a data-driven or distributionally robust flavor when data is limited or uncertain.

+I collaborate closely with industry partners to ground my work in real-world challenges.
+Before joining NYU, I was a faculty at the University of Michigan, where I also served as Co-Director of the Tauber Institute for Global Operations.
+I'm always excited to work with PhD students who are passionate about bridging rigorous theory with practical impact—if that sounds like you, please reach out!